NoahSaso/UIDeviceHardware/README.md

 Get the type of device your program is running on.

-Code taken from: https://gist.github.com/Jaybles/1323251 (and some other unknown location, I forgot...)
+Code taken from: https://gist.github.com/Jaybles/1323251 (and some other unknown location which I forgot but I'm sure is great)

+Modified to ease the process of incorporating into projects (git submodule, etc.)
-Re-made my Sassoty to implement into your projects.
-I also added on some more devices
+I also added some more devices

 Usage
 =====